snw35/kube-env-switch/README.md

 This project was created to learn Kubernetes operator functionality, and initially supports crashloop events only.
 Depending on time and interest, I plan to add:

  * Helm Chart.
- * Reverting ENV changes when pods stabalize.
+ * Reverting ENV changes when pods stabilise.
  * Marking pods as changed to prevent re-applies.
  * Setting LOG_LEVEL via ENV.
  * Allowing a scale range and increment for integer ENV changes.